Ericonaldo/ILSwiss/README.md

 RL algorithms do not need demonstrations.
 Therefore, all you need is to write an experiment yaml file (see an example in `\exp_specs\sac\sac_hopper.yaml`) and run with the above suggestions.

+For on-policy algorithms (e.g., PPO), we clean the buffer after every training step.

 ## Running IL algorithms

 IL algorithms need to be assigned with demonstrations.
 A input-format-matching standard mujoco demonstrations can be download in [here](https://github.com/apexrl/Baseline_Pool/tree/master/imitation_learning/sac/expert_trajs_50).
 If you want to sample your own data, train an expert agent using RL algorithms and sample using `\run_scripts\gen_expert_demo.py` or `\run_scripts\evaluate_policy.py`, and do not forget to modify your IO format.